Is Human-Like Text Liked by Humans? Multilingual Human Detection and Preference Against AI: Fill in the Gap by Prompting?

 Out of 200 annotated examples, our analysis shows that in most cases, the prompt adjustments were effective.
 We observed 105 instances of ``Yes'', indicating clear improvement, 89 cases of ``Partially'', where some limitations remained, and 6 instances of ``No'', where no noticeable change was observed.

 The revised prompt helps reduce repetitive sentence patterns to some extent.
 The model now produces a more diverse range of sentence structures, partially addressing the issue.
 However, some predictable phrasing persists, meaning that while variety has improved, formulaic expressions have not been entirely eliminated.
 The adjustments also successfully increase the inclusion of concrete information, such as dates, names, and specific data points.

-As a result, the generated text now contains more factual details, addressing this issue almost entirely.
-Additionally, the prompt helps mitigate excessive flattering language, making the text feel more balanced.
+As a result, the generated text now contains more factual details, addressing this issue almost entirely and improving overall informativeness, specificity, and alignment with expected real-world knowledge.
+Additionally, the prompt helps mitigate excessive flattering language, making the text feel more balanced, neutral, and closer to human-written content.
 However, some instances of exaggeration still occur, indicating that this issue has only been partially resolved.

-The inclusion of Kazakh-specific culturally-nuanced details is the most challenging issue to address.
+The inclusion of Kazakh-specific culturally nuanced details remains the most challenging issue to address.
 The model defaults to Kazakh-specific references only when the topic is explicitly related to Kazakhstan.
-When it does not recognize the subject, it often makes factual mistakes.
-For example, when generating text about \textit{Stephen King's It}, the model failed to recognize the name in Kazakh and mis-attributed the novel to a prominent Kazakh author, inventing plot details.
-This limitation reflects a lack of exposure to Kazakh-specific content, making it difficult to fully resolve through prompt engineering alone.
+When it does not recognize the subject, it often produces factual inaccuracies.
+For example, when generating text about \textit{Stephen King's It}, the model failed to recognize the name in Kazakh and incorrectly attributed the novel to a prominent Kazakh author, even inventing plot details.
+This limitation reflects insufficient exposure to Kazakh-specific content, making it difficult to fully resolve through prompt engineering alone.